microsoftgraph/microsoft-graph-docs/api-reference/resources/webhooks.md

 The notification object has the following properties:

-* subscriptionId - The ID for the subscription to which this notification belongs.
+* id - The ID for the subscription to which this notification belongs.
-* subscriptionExpirationDateTime - The expiration time for the subscription.
+* expirationDateTime - The expiration time for the subscription.
 * clientState - The clientState property specified in the subscription request.
 * changeType - The event type that caused the notification.
 For example, *Created* on mail receive, or *Updated* on marking a message read.
 * resource - The URI of the resource relative to `https://graph.microsoft.com`.